Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Numerical Example

 Note that division by zero arises in the second term of the existing controller \eqref{eq:proposed_cancel} \hi{from \cite{Monga}}.
 To avoid divergence of input values of \eqref{eq:proposed_cancel}, we set upper and lower bounds of $ u(t) $ as $ -0.2 \le u(t) \le 0.2 $.
-Nevertheless, as can be seen from Fig.~\ref{fig:original_deviation}, the discrepancy between $ \rho $ and $ \rho_f $ fluctuates significantly under \eqref{eq:proposed_cancel} due to the division by zero.
-Furthermore, while the performance of the existing methods in steering the distribution towards the target is highly sensitive to the choice of control gain $ k $, our proposed approach ensures convergence to the surrogate target $ \rho_{\modi} $ independently of the gain setting.
-Even with larger $ k $, the discrepancy between the distribution $ \rho $ under the existing methods and the target $ \rho_f $ did not improve compared to the case shown in Fig.~\ref{fig:original_deviation}\subref{fig:KL_k10}.
+Nevertheless, as can be seen from Fig.~\ref{fig:original_deviation}, the discrepancy between $ \rho $ and $ \rho_f $ fluctuates significantly under \eqref{eq:proposed_cancel} due to the division by zero. \revv{Furthermore, while the performance of the existing methods in steering the distribution towards the target is highly sensitive to the choice of the control gain \(k\), our proposed approach ensures convergence to the surrogate target $ \rho_{\modi} $ independently of the gain setting.
+To make this comparison explicit, Fig.~\ref{fig:gain_sensitivity} shows the KL divergence averaged over the final period $ \frac{1}{T_0} \int_{t_f-T_0}^{t_f} D_{\rm KL} \left( \rho(t,\cdot) \| \rho_f \right)\rmd t $ for several feedback gains \(k\), where \(t_f=1000\) denotes the final simulation time and \(T_0:=2\pi/\omega\) denotes the natural period of the oscillators.
+The proposed method achieves the smallest discrepancy for all tested gains, whereas the existing methods improve as \(k\) increases but saturate at a larger discrepancy.}